jpremchander/PROG8850-Assignment4/README.md

 GRANT ALL PRIVILEGES ON subscribers.* TO 'sub_user'@'%';
 FLUSH PRIVILEGES;

-✅ Final Status

-✅ Flyway migrations run successfully both locally and in GitHub Actions

-✅ Python unit tests validate schema and CRUD operations

-✅ All errors resolved and CI pipeline is green

-👨‍💻 Contributors
+👨‍💻 Author

 Student: jpremchander

-Course: PROG8850 - Database Administration and Automation
+Course: PROG8850 - Database Administration and Automation -Assignment 4

-📌 How to Run Locally